ballicipluck/tgmusic-pb/README.md

-﻿# Tg Group Music Player — Open-Sourced PyTgCalls based Pyrogram bot to play music in Voice Chats
+﻿# Telegram VC Music Player
+### Open-Sourced PyTgCalls based Pyrogram bot to play music in Voice Chats
+---
 ## Note

 Neither this, or PyTgCalls are fully stable.